University of Northern Iowa

 Rodney B. Dieser, Ph.D.
 CTRS, tLMHC, is Professor of Leisure, Youth, and Human Services in the School of Kinesiology, Allied Health, and Human Services at the University of Northern Iowa.
 Rod currently serves as the program coordinator for the Master's Degree in Philanthropy and Nonprofit Development and works 10-15 hours a week as a licensed mental health counselor in a community-based agency.

-Dr. Dieser’s research and teaching interests include: (1) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (2) leisure education programming/intervention, (3) inclusive recreation for people with disabilities, (4) historical and philosophical foundations of leisure, youth, and nonprofit human services, including Hull-House, 1889-1953, (5) the philanthropic and psychological nexus of musician/song writer, Bruce Springsteen, and (6) leisure and mental health, including the psychological health consequences of leisure environments and programming at the Mayo Clinic.
+Dr. Dieser’s research and teaching interests include: (1) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (2) leisure education programming/intervention, (3) inclusive recreation for people with disabilities, (4) historical and philosophical foundations of leisure, youth, and nonprofit human services, (5) the philanthropic and psychological nexus of musician/song writer Bruce Springsteen, and (6) leisure and mental health, including the psychological health consequences of leisure environments and programming at the Mayo Clinic.

 Dr. Dieser has authored or co-authored five academic textbooks and has written over 70 peer-reviewed academic articles.
-He has authored an additional 30 professional journal or newsletter articles, including guest opinion pieces (community engagement publications) in the Des Moines Register and Waterloo Courier, and has made many national and international research and professional presentations, including keynote addresses at professional conferences.
-Dr. Dieser has served as an associate editor for the Therapeutic Recreation Journal and Leisure/Loisir (flagship academic journal of the Canadian Association of Leisure Studies) and has served as guest editor for a 2015 World Leisure Journal special issue on global implications of therapeutic recreation certification and a 2015 International Leisure Review special issue on qualitative research.
+He has authored an additional 30 professional journal or newsletter articles, including guest opinion pieces (community engagement publications) in the Des Moines Register and Waterloo Courier, and has made many national and international research and professional presentations, including keynotes at professional conferences.
+Dr. Dieser has served as associate editor for the Therapeutic Recreation Journal and Leisure/Loisir (flagship academic journal of the Canadian Association of Leisure Studies) and guest editor for a 2015 World Leisure Journal special issue on global implications of therapeutic recreation certification and a 2015 International Leisure Review special issue on qualitative research.

-Dr. Dieser has published in research-based journals specific to leisure studies (e.g., Journal of Leisure Research, Leisure Science, Leisure Studies, Leisure/Loisir, Therapeutic Recreation Journal), education (e.g., Alberta Journal of Educational Research, Journal of College Student Development) and in medicine and mental health counseling (e.g., Counseling Psychology Quarterly, International Journal of Applied Positive Psychology, Mayo Clinic Proceedings).
+Dr. Dieser has published in research-based journals in leisure studies (e.g., Journal of Leisure Research, Leisure Science, Leisure Studies, Leisure/Loisir, Therapeutic Recreation Journal), education (e.g., Alberta Journal of Educational Research, Journal of College Student Development) and medicine and mental health counseling (e.g., Counseling Psychology Quarterly, International Journal of Applied Positive Psychology, Mayo Clinic Proceedings).

 Mayo Clinic Proceedings Insights: Dr. Dieser sharing his research on how leisure service delivery at the Mayo Clinic can decrease patient stress and prevent burnout among physicians/medical staff